-Though the focus for most visitors to Ayscoughfee is the museum of local life, in truth of equal or superior importance is the Hall itself, which must rank among the best surviving examples of a medieval timber-framed merchant's house in England.
+Though the focus for most visitors to Ayscoughfee is the museum of local life, the Hall itself is of equal or greater importance.
+It must rank among the best surviving examples of a medieval timber-framed merchant's house in England.

 About Ayscoughfee Hall